tshikororoda/dev-web-tutorial/README.md

 _@codewithtshikororoda_ | 2022

 ### Project requirements
 Alright, now it’s time to make your own _personal website_.
 Design a personal webpage about yourself.
-The project should be subject to the following requirements:
+The project should be subject to the following Specification:
 + Your website must contain at least four different _`pages`_, and it should be possible to get from any page on your website to any other page by following one or more _`hyperlinks`_.
 + Your website must include at least one _`list (ordered or unordered)`_, at least one _`table`_, and at least one _`image`_.
 + You should also have some content placed within _`paragraph`_.